StijnVanRiet/2021-thomas-StijnVanRiet/README.md

 # 2021-thomas-StijnVanRiet
 2021-thomas-StijnVanRiet created by GitHub Classroom

-use "npm start" in client folder to run client
+Go to client folder and run "npm start" in terminal to run client

-use "dotnet run" in BarberApi folder to run server
+Go to BarberApi folder and run "dotnet run" in terminal to run server

 logins: